Arrested at Airport

 Bench or Arrest Warrant

-If you have an outstanding bench warrant or arrest warrant, which is a warrant that was issued by a court, you may be detained or arrested at the airport for the warrant.
+If you have an outstanding bench warrant, or an arrest warrant issued by a court, you may be detained or arrested at the airport.
 It is more common for your name to be checked against various databases when you are traveling internationally.
-Even then, it is far more likely that you are arrested attempting to come back into the country than you are when leaving.
+Even then, it is far more likely that you are arrested attempting to enter the country than you are when leaving.

 If you have a bench or arrest warrant and you need to travel, it might be in your best interest to retain a lawyer who can hope to receive a “stay” or hold on a warrant so that you may travel without getting arrested.
 If you are unsure whether or not you have a warrant, check your local court’s website in order to avoid any potential arrests.